gatsbyjs/gatsby/docs/reference/release-notes/v2.27/index.md

 [Announcement and discussion](https://github.com/gatsbyjs/gatsby/discussions/27856).

 ## Experimental: SSR in Development
-One of the least enjoyable bugs to encounter in Gatsby is when your build fails due to code trying to reference `window` or `document` or other globals that are only accessible in the browser and not in node.js when doing SSR.
+One of the least enjoyable bugs to encounter in Gatsby is when your build fails due to code trying to reference `window` or `document` or other browser globals that are not accessible in node.js during SSR.

-Currently the only way to debug this is to change some code and rebuild and then repeat until the problem is solved.
+Currently the only way to debug these is to change some code and rebuild and repeat until the problem is solved.
 This is a very slow way to debug.
 Worst, these sorts of bugs are often only encountered after a long development period.
 It's no fun to push code you're proud of to CI only to discover it's broken.

 With this coming feature, we'll SSR pages during development when do a full refresh of a page (navigating between pages will still only do a client-side render).
 This will help you both discover build errors earlier _and_ fix them faster.

-Try it out immediately by running `GATSBY_EXPERIMENT_DEVJS_LAZY=true gatsby develop`.
+Try it out immediately by running `GATSBY_EXPERIMENTAL_DEV_SSR=true gatsby develop`.
 Join in the discussion in its umbrella issue at https://github.com/gatsbyjs/gatsby/issues/28138

+## Experimental: Lazy page bundling in development
+An obstacle to Gatsby being a delightful experience for larger sites is JavaScript compilation can start to get annoyingly slow.
+For example, gatsbyjs.com takes over two minutes currently (with a cold cache) to compile and bundle the code for the many page components.
+Not acceptable!

+We knew we needed to make this lazy and have shipped experimental support for this.

+Now when you run `GATSBY_EXPERIMENT_DEVJS_LAZY=true gatsby develop`, webpack won't look at any of your page components until you visit them.
+You'll notice a slight (generally under 0.5s) delay when you first visit a page while webpack compiles it but thereafter, it'll be instantaneous.

+All sites should see some speedups but it's especially noticible for larger sites like gatsbyjs.com which now starts webpack 81% faster than before!
+Please test it out and tell us how fast your dev server boots up over at the [umbrella issue](https://github.com/gatsbyjs/gatsby/issues/28138) along with any bugs you might run across.

 ## Contributors